 Germany: January 2009

-Leading weather forecaster for German TV Jörg Kachelmann had just started his two-minute prime-time slot on national TV, warning Germans to wrap up warmly on the coldest night of the year, when a shadow and the tip of a tail moved across the bottom of the screen.
+Leading weather forecaster for German TV Jörg Kachelmann had just started his two-minute prime-time slot on national TV, warning Germans to wrap up warmly on the coldest night of the year, when the tip of a tail moved across the bottom of the screen.
 Lupin, a colleague's cat, had wandered into the studio and was rubbing around his legs.
 Thinking viewers would wonder what was happening, and that cats don't like being ignored, Kachelmann scooped up the cat, which nuzzled his beard and gazed at him while he completed his forecast without missing a beat.
 He ended with a comment that he hoped cats had thick fur to protect them during the night.
 The episode can be found widely on the internet, such as this clip at YouTube.

 Prestonpans, Scotland: 2004

 At Hallowe'en 2004 the Scottish town of Prestonpans officially pardoned 81 people, and their cats, who were executed centuries ago for witchcraft.
 In times of political intrigue and religious excesses during the sixteenth and seventeenth centuries, some 3,500 people, mainly women and children, were executed in Scotland, along with their cats.
 The evidence was usually flimsy; owning a black cat could be enough, or making your own home-made remedies sometimes prosecuting witnesses claimed they heard 'spirit voices', or felt the presence of evil spirits.